jtzell/website-addons/website_login_redirect_back/README.rst

  Login Page Redirection
 ========================

-By default Odoo redirects portal users on `/my` portal dashboard after their success login.
+By default Flectra redirects portal users on `/my` portal dashboard after their success login.
 This module makes redirection to the same page from where logging in process were initiated.

 No special settings is needed, just install the module.